mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-12-02-starting-a-home-yoga-practice/index.md

 ---
-blog: shalveena.com
+title: "Starting a home yoga practice"
+date: "2012-12-02"
 categories:
-- journal
+  - "journal"
-date: "2012-12-02"
-title: Starting a home yoga practice
 ---

 In the last post I mentioned that the challenge for this month is to do yoga 5 days a week.
 However, going to yoga classes is out of the question for me - I know myself well enough to know that I will not be able to keep that up, at least not with my current schedule (and to be honest I may not have enough motivation to do so!).
 So instead, I will set up to do some yoga at home, 5 days a week.
 There are heaps of yoga videos, blogs and instructors accessible on the web.